usadellab/GeneExpressionPlots/README.md

 - When uploading several replicates at once, make sure the table parameters match.
 - When uploading replicates for an existing group and sample, make sure the group and sample names match, otherwise a new group or sample will be created.
 - Each uploaded Group will appear on the main _Data_ page.
 Further replicate uploads to an existing group will update its _sample_ and _replicates_ count.
+- Delete a group by clicking on the _trashbin_ icon.

 _Note: it is recommended to export the uploaded data, so that it can be reimported more easily in the future._